 An important component of a worldview is our belief system.
 A community's belief system assigns meaning, sets its universal standards of what is good and bad, defines right and wrong behavior, and assigns a value of meaningful or meaningless.
-Our beliefs form the fundamental values we hold to be true regardless of whether there is evidence to support these ideas.
+Our beliefs form the fundamental values we hold to be true-regardless of whether there is evidence to support these ideas.
 Beliefs are a central aspect of human culture.
 They are shared views about world order and how the universe was physically and socially constructed.

-While all people have beliefs. their specific components tend to vary depending upon respective world views.
-What people classify as good or bad, right or wrong depends on our deeply-held beliefs we started developing early in life that have helped shape our characters.
-Likewise.
+While all people have beliefs. their specific components tend to varv depending upon respective world views.
+What people classify as good or bad. right or wrong depends on our deeply-held beliefs we started developing early in life that have helped shape our characters.
+Likewise. these values are ingrained in our personalities and shape our behavior patterns and our selfidentities.
+Because cultural beliefs are intensely held, they are difficult. though not impossible, to change.